Convergence of Noise-Free Sampling Algorithms with Regularized Wasserstein Proximals: Numerical Experiments

 The figure below shows the distribution of particles after 50 iterations for the mixed Gaussian distribution defined in \eqref{mixed_Gaussian}.

-Comparing the first and second graphs in Fig.\,\ref{Fig:mix_gaussian_sample}, it is evident that the semi-implicit discretization (BRWP) improves the robustness of sampling and mitigates the variance reduction phenomenon observed in the explicit Euler discretization.
-Additionally, comparing the first and last plots, we note that the BRWP algorithm provides a more accurate and structured approximation to the target distribution due to its noise-free nature.
+Comparing the first and second graphs in Fig.\,\ref{Fig:mix_gaussian_sample}, it is evident that the semi-implicit discretization (BRWP) improves the robustness of sampling and mitigates the variance collapse artifacts commonly observed in the explicit Euler discretization.
+Additionally, comparing the BRWP and proximal Langevin and ULA, we note that the BRWP algorithm provides a more accurate and structured approximation to the target distribution due to its noise-free nature.

 In the second experiment, we consider a mixture of Gaussian and Laplace distributions defined as

 where \( Z \) is the normalization constant.

 In Fig.\,\ref{Fig:Gau_Lap_sampling}, the TT-BRWP algorithm exhibits faster convergence to the target distribution compared to ULA, which is consistent with our previous theoretical results.